Usbac/wolff/docs/maintenance.md

 Maintenance::getAllowedIPs();
 ```

-_This will return the IP list as an array._
+_This will return the IP list as a non-associative array._

 ## Client Allowed

 `hasAccess()`

-Returns true if the current client IP address has access under maintenance mode, false otherwise.
+Returns true if the current client IP address has access under maintenance mode and the maintenance mode is enabled, false otherwise.

 ```php
 Maintenance::hasAccess();